Iowa vs. Minnesota NCAA Football Odds, Plays and Insights | November 13, 2021

 Iowa Stats and Trends

-- The Hawkeyes have been favored by 6.5 points or more four times this season and covered the spread in one of them.
+- The Hawkeyes have covered the spread once this season when favored by 6 points or more (in four chances).

 - Iowa's games this year have hit the over on only two of nine set point totals (22.2%).